 As soon as he pulled me up, I started screaming and crying.
 My throat burned from the seawater that I had swallowed.
 He then carried me to the side, took my sister, and proceeded to ‘drown’ her as well.
 He did this to us several times; I lost count.
 My sister and I were utterly traumatized.
 That day unlocked not a swimming skill but my fear of deep waters.

 Over the years, I tried my best to overcome this fear.
-I taught myself how to swim; I did snorkeling, surfing, jumped into the river, and even tried open sea scuba diving.
+I taught myself how to swim; I did snorkeling, surfing, jumping into the river, and even tried open sea scuba diving.
 Although I found my way into the water without panicking, my confidence was still lacking.
 I would only swim where my feet could reach the bottom as much as possible.
 If I had to venture into the deeper parts, I’d wear a life vest.
 I only stayed on the surface and didn’t dare to swim underwater.

 This year, I resolved to tell people that I could swim with no buts.